Players, coaches, refs kneel for U.S. anthem as Jazz, Pelicans tip off NBA restart | CBC Sports

 The <a href="https://twitter.com/PelicansNBA?ref_src=twsrc%5Etfw">@PelicansNBA</a> & <a href="https://twitter.com/utahjazz?ref_src=twsrc%5Etfw">@utahjazz</a> kneel for the National Anthem ahead of the NBA restart. <a href="https://t.co/TCFolP06HM">pic.twitter.com/TCFolP06HM</a>—@NBAonTNT

-The NBA has a rule going back to the early 1980s that players must stand for the national anthem.
-NBA commissioner Adam Silver, anticipating that players would kneel during these games at Walt Disney World, has made clear that he supports peaceful protests.
+The NBA has a rule that dates back to the early 1980s decreeing that players must stand for the national anthem, and commissioner Adam Silver quickly announced that the policy is being adjusted.

+"I respect our teams' unified act of peaceful protest for social justice and under these unique circumstances will not enforce our long-standing rule requiring standing during the playing of our national anthem," said Silver, who watched from a plexiglass-enclosed suite because he has not been quarantined and therefore cannot be around players and coaches who are living inside the NBA's so-called bubble at Disney World in Orlando, Fla.

 Many players warmed up wearing shirts that said "Black Lives Matter."
 Thursday also marked the debut of new jerseys bearing messages that many players chose to have added, such as "Equality" and "Peace."